-In a post last month I asked the question is Porsche the “Benchmark” for all Other Supercars?
+In a post last month we asked the question is Porsche the “Benchmark” for all Other Supercars?
 That particular post showcased a video of the GT-R facing off against a 997 Turbo and referenced a prior entry regarding a road test of the new Nissan GT-R vs. a Porsche 997 Turbo and the resulting debate about which car is better/faster.

 There was lots of heated debate on the more popular Porsche sites (such as Rennlist) and general car sites like Autoblog.
 Of course there were arguments on both sides with lots of good points.

 Well, last week I received an email, and then a comment from a reader, who understood Japanese.
 I’ve posted his comment below.
 (I’ve edited a little for readability.
 You can see the original comment here):

 R33 said in February 1st, 2008 at 11:55 pm

 They are not putting demerits on the 911 turbo.

 They are saying at the start of the video the tires on the 911 are well used and even so, with the old tires in, it put up a very good time.

 Because of the used tires the pilot had to take unusual lines.
 Because of the condition of the tires there was considerable over and under-steer.

 Even so as you can see in the middle straight both cars are very similar.